 - Sensitivity: -110 dBm BER 10-5

-The primary ground station for EquiSat will consist of a receiving antenna and recorder device located at Brown University.
-This ground station is in development and will be able to continuously monitor EquiSat’s transmissions when the satellite is in range.
+The primary ground station for EQUiSat will consist of a receiving antenna and recorder device located at Brown University.
+This ground station is in development and will be able to continuously monitor EQUiSat’s transmissions when it is in range.

-Meanwhile, EquiSat is designed so that ham radio operators will also be able to receive signals.
-This will be tested and accomplished using the Arrowhead Arrow II Antenna connected to the FUNCube Dongle.
-This combination of receiver antenna and driver/software has been successfully used by ITUPSat, which is currently flying the same BeeLine radio transmitter that EquiSat is using.
-It is important to note that any ham radio receiver-antenna setup will be able to receive transmissions if it is tuned correctly.
+EQUiSat is designed so that HAM radio operators will also be able to receive signals.
+Any HAM radio receiver will be able to receive transmission if it is tuned correctly.
+This will be tested using the Arrowhead Arrow II Antenna connected to the FUNCube Dongle.
+This combination has been successfully used by ITUPSat, which is currently flying the same BeeLine radio transmitter that EQUiSat will use.